 Workshop on “Women in Big Data Retreat: Coding.
 Career.
 Community.” in Waltensburg/Vuorz

-Organized by Dr. Eun-Kyeong Kim and Prof. Dr. Robert Weibel (URPP DynAge and Department of Geography at the University of Zurich) as well as Dr. Christina Röcke (URPP DynAge)
+Organized by Dr. Eun-Kyeong Kim and Prof. Dr. Robert Weibel (both URPP DynAge and Department of Geography at the University of Zurich), and Dr. Christina Röcke (URPP DynAge), among others

-1st Annual UZH Healthy Longevity Innovation Symposium in Virtual Form
+1st UZH Healthy Longevity Innovation Days in Virtual Form

 Organized by Prof. Dr. Mike Martin and Dr. Marc Grosjean (both URPP DynAge) with the Innovation Hub and International Relations Office at the University of Zurich